avinxxsh/pokemon_assistant/README.md

 # pokemon_assistant
-### Pokemon Search
+### Pokémon Search
-Search Pokemon by Name and various other filters
+Search Pokémon by Name and various other filters
 ### Pokemon Plot
-See how stats of your selected Pokemon compare with other Pokemon of the same type and other types
+See how stats of your selected Pokémon compare with other Pokémon of the same type and other types
 ### Battle Recommendation System
-Get a better idea on which pokemon to use for your Pokemon battles
+Get a better idea on which Pokémon to use for your Pokémon battles